 Upon receiving a Floor Idle message, the participant:

-1. if the first bit in the subtype of the Floor Idle message is set to '1' (Acknowledgment is required) as described in subclause 8.3.2, shall send a Floor Ack message.
+1. if the first bit in the subtype of the Floor Idle message is set to '1' (Acknowledgment is required) as described in clause 8.3.2, shall send a Floor Ack message.
 The Floor Ack message:

 a. shall include the Message Type field set to '5' (Floor Idle); and